 No changes were suggested to the bill ahead of third reading.
 Members discussed the progress of the bill at the conclusion of its Lords stages.

-The bill will now go to the House of Commons for its consideration.
+The bill now goes to the House of Commons for its consideration.

 Lords report stage: Tuesday 17 April